spatie/laravel-rdap/README.md

 If you pass a non-existing domain, then the `domain()` function will return `null`.

+## Handling timeouts

+Sometimes RDAP is slow in responding.
+If a response isn't returned in a timely manner, a `Spatie\Rdap\Exceptions\RdapRequestTimedOut` exception will be thrown.

 ## Working with RDAP DNS

 For each TLD a specific server is used to respond to domain queries.
 Such a server is called a "DNS server".
 The official list of all RDAP DNS server is available as JSON [here](https://data.iana.org/rdap/dns.json).